CORN (Zea Mays)

 Bundling and shocking cornAnother method of harvesting corn by hand is cutting the whole stalk, not just the ears, and arranging them in bundles, and the bundles into shocks.
 To do this, you must use a corn knife and cut the stalks off with short downward strokes, leaving about four inches of the stalk in the ground.
 Continue down a row, gathering the stalks in your left arm.
 When your arm is full of stalks, drop them in a neat bundle.
 Later, you can tie the bundles with baler twine and shock them by leaning four of them together as if you were constructing a tepee.
 Arrange the rest around this central core.

-The size of the shock is up to you; you might want to tie several lengths of baler twine around the entire shock to keep it standing.
+The size of the shock is up to you; it might be best to tie several lengths of baler twine around the entire shock to keep it standing.
 Later in the fall when the pressing work is over and you have more time, haul the shocks in from the field and husk out the corn.
 You can store the corn in a crib or shed and feed the stalks and husks to cows, horses or sheep.

 Controlling insects and diseases that threaten corn growth